Board of Visitors

 Bhavana Bartholf (2022-2026)

-Bhavana Bartholf is the Chief Analytics and Innovation Officer for Bank of America, where she leads the end-to-end delivery of data, analytics, personalization enablement and marketing operations to unlock the value in data to drive transformation and accelerate innovation to benefit Bank of America’s business and its customers.
-Prior to that she had over a 20-year diverse career with Microsoft across their customer success, sales, marketing, consulting, and support businesses.
+Bhavana Bartholf is a sought-after keynote speaker, who shares her wisdom surrounding Digital Transformation, Scaling with Culture, empathetic leadership, and the importance of Diversity and Inclusion in accelerating business strategy and growth.
+She uses her voice to change cultural perceptions and highlight the importance of inclusion.
+Bartholf is the former Chief Analytics and Innovation Officer for Bank of America, where she led the end-to-end delivery of data, analytics, personalization enablement, and marketing operations to unlock the value in data to drive transformation and accelerate innovation to benefit Bank of America’s business and its customers.
+Before that, Bartholf had a 22-year diverse career with Microsoft across their customer success, sales, marketing, consulting, and support businesses.
 Bartholf serves as a Board Director for the NC State College of Engineering Foundation.
-She has served for six years on the board of The Gift of Adoption, a non-profit that provides adoption assistance through grants.
-And she has served as a director for WEX Inc.
+She served for eight years on the board of The Gift of Adoption, a non-profit that provides adoption assistance through grants.
+She served as a member of the board of directors for WEX Inc.

 Marcus L. Belvin (2018-2026)